-6.1.6 Software Reset & Hardware /RESET pin
+6.1.7 Software Reset

-The W25Q16RV can be reset to the initial power-on state by a software Reset sequence, either in SPI mode or QPI mode.
-This sequence must include two consecutive Instructions: Enable Reset (66h) & Reset (99h).
-If the Instruction sequence is successfully accepted, the device will take approximately 30uS (tRST) to reset.
-No Instruction will be accepted during the reset period.
+The W25Q12PW can be reset to the initial power-on state by a software Reset sequence, either in SPI mode or QPI mode.
+This sequence must include two consecutive commands: Enable Reset (66h) & Reset (99h).
+If the command sequence is successfully accepted, the device will take approximately 30uS (trst) to reset..

-For the WSON-8 and TFBGA package types, W25Q16RV can also be configured to utilize a hardware /RESET pin.
-The HOLD/RST bit in the Status Register-3 is the configuration bit for /HOLD pin function or

-RESET pin function.
+The W25Q12PW device /HOLD or /RESET (IO3) pin can also be configured to utilize a hardware /RESET pin.
+The HOLD/RST bit in the Status Register-3 is the configuration bit for /HOLD pin function or RESET pin function.
 When HOLD/RST=0 (factory default), the pin acts as a /HOLD pin as described above; when HOLD/RST=1, the pin acts as a /RESET pin.
 Drive the /RESET pin low for a minimum period of ~1us (tRESET) will reset the device to its initial power-on state.
 Any on-going Program/Erase operation will be interrupted and data corruption may happen.
-While /RESET is low, the device will not accept any Instruction input.
+While /RESET is low, the device will not accept any command input.